kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 | Search Attribute | The attribute containing the username to search for authentication. | sAMAccountName                                         |
 | Search Class     | The object class for LDAP entities to search for authentication.    | person                                                 |
 <br>
 Note1: In these samples the password will be embedded with the topology files.
 This is for simplicity.
 The password can be stored in a protected credential store as described [here](http://knox.apache.org/books/knox-0-6-0/user-guide.html#Special+note+on+parameter+main.ldapRealm.contextFactory.systemPassword).
 Note2: This search base should constrain the search as much as possible to limit the amount of data returned by the query.

-To try and start things off on the right foot lets try and execute an LDAP query against AD.
+To try and start things off on the right foot, lets try and execute an LDAP bind against AD.
-For this you will need your values for Server Host, Server Port, System Username and System Password from the table.
+For this you will need your values for Server Host, Server Port, System Username and System Password described in the table above.

 This initial testing will be done using command line tools from [OpenLDAP][openldap].
 If you don't have these command line tools available don't despair Knox provides some alternatives I'll show you later.